LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent

 \subsection{Loop Recall}

-Since the outlier rejection step adopts strict criteria to ensure robustness and accuracy, it may inadvertently discard valid loop closures, thereby resulting in false negatives.
+Since the outlier rejection step adopts strict criteria to ensure robustness and accuracy, it may inadvertently discard valid loop closures.
 These missing constraints between robot trajectories hinder the correction of divergence in overlapping areas, potentially degrading the consistency of the fused multi-robot map.

-To address this issue, we propose a loop recall mechanism to recover previously discarded valid loops.
-After the first pose graph optimization (Section \ref{subsection:mapmerging}) aligns all robot trajectories into the same coordinate system using valid loops, the updated poses are used to re-evaluate previously rejected loops.
-If the Euclidean distance between the associated poses is below a threshold (2 meters in our system), the loop is recalled for further optimization.
+To address this, we propose a loop recall mechanism to recover previously discarded valid loops.
+After the first PGO (Section~\ref{subsection:mapmerging}) aligns all robot trajectories into the same coordinate system using valid loops, the updated poses are used to re-evaluate previously rejected loops.
+If the Euclidean distance between the associated poses is below a threshold (2m in our system), the loop is recalled.
 This lightweight and distance-based strategy effectively recovers useful constraints and enhances subsequent optimization.
-Fig.~\ref{fig:looprecall} demonstrates the impact of loop recall on the merging of point cloud maps.